tigerfarm/arduino/Altair101/README.md

 8        00 000 000     000      High order address bits, to get a 16 bit address: 0 000 000 000 000 000 = 000 000 (octal).
 ````

 The program is entered.
-Review the memory to confirm the entry
+Review the memory to confirm the entered data.
 + Set address toggles to 0.
 + Flip the Examine toggle.
 Confirm, data is octal 303: 11 000 011.
 + Flip the Examine Next toggle.
 Confirm, data is octal 006: 00 000 110.